Why International?

-Whether students aim to get into the UK’s elite independent schools and universities, become Nobel laureates, World Cup winners or perform in the West End, we are confident that, as a close-knit community of teachers and parents, we have the atmosphere and opportunities to make those dreams come true.
+Students at ISSPb enjoy their education.
+They are eager to learn, explore and take risks.
+They have an undiluted ambition, knowing there is always someone to help them take the next step, no matter what they want to achieve: whether they aspire to attend elite independent schools and universities across the globe, become Nobel Prize winners, World Cup winners or perform in the West End, we are confident that as a supportive community of teachers and parents we have the atmosphere and opportunities to make those dreams a reality.

 ● Ensure our pupils are safe and happy.